devstory-co-kr/flutter-translator/README.md

 - **xcodeConfig**
   - `projectLanguageCode`: Set the language to translate `locale.lproj` into.
 Enter the folder name ending with `.lproj` and the [ARB language code](https://gist.github.com/nero-angela/37984030bcc5dd0e62dc3143bb8c053d) name.
 - **translationConfig**
+  - `useCache` : whether to use cache When translating.
   - `exclude` : List of keywords you do not want translated (ignoring case).